JakLarsen/SpringBoard/38/conceptual.md

 - What is a mock?
 What are some things you would mock?

   - Mocking is used often in unit testing to substitute a method, etc. when you need to test behavior of a function or section of code but not its exact functionality.
-I.E. if you have an impractical piece of funcitonality where you are simply trying to test if another piece of functionality works if the first gives you number, you can mock the first to a simple function that provides an expected number.
+I.E. if you have an impractical piece of funcitonality where you are simply trying to test if another piece of functionality works if the first gives you a number, you can mock the first to a simple function that provides an expected number.

 - What is continuous integration?